mindtwo/native-enum/README.md

 }
 ```

-Translation files can be placed here `lang/en/enums.php`
+Translation files can be placed here `lang/en/enums.php` like:

 ```php
 use \App\Enums;